hdShang/arxiv-daily/docs/cs-RO/2025-08-20/papers/250815002v1-graspqp-differentiable-optimization-of-force-closure-for-diverse-and.md

 ---
 layout: default
-title: GraspQP: Differentiable Optimization of Force Closure for Diverse and Robust Dexterous Grasping
+title: "GraspQP: Differentiable Optimization of Force Closure for Diverse and Robust Dexterous Grasping"
 ---

 # GraspQP: Differentiable Optimization of Force Closure for Diverse and Robust Dexterous Grasping